w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**:  provide students with the definitions of accessibility, usability and inclusion.
 Explain that usability often is not enough to cover the needs of all the people and this is why accessibility becomes necessary.
-Underline that everybody in the team needs to be involved in accessibility, frommanagerial staff to technical people in charge of designing, developing or creating content.
+Underline that everybody in the team needs to be involved in accessibility, from managerial staff to technical people in charge of designing, developing or creating content.

 ##### Suggested activities